 The apartment is located across a park from the bay.
 This made it nice and quiet, and the beds were very comfy.
 We walked part of the way around the bay before being eaten by mosquitos, which forced us to return to safety.
 The location was also quite convenient given our onward journey.

-If you are planning a trip from overseas, you probably do not want to go camping as you don’t want to bring a tent, sleeping bags, etc. If you do like camping, there are a number of great campsites on the Great Ocean Road, such as in Lorne or Allenvale Mill (free campground!).
-There is also on-site accommodation available at some of the campsites, such as Bimbi Park (camping under the koalas), the Big 4 Holiday Parks at Apollo Bay, Anglesea or Wye River.
+If you don’t live in Australia, you probably do not want to go camping as you don’t want to bring a tent, sleeping bags, etc. If you do like camping, there are a number of great campsites on the Great Ocean Road, such as in Lorne or Allenvale Mill (free campground!).
+There is also on-site (cabin) accommodation available at some of the campsites, such as Bimbi Park (camping under the koalas), the Big 4 Holiday Parks at Apollo Bay, Anglesea or Wye River.

 What to see and do on the Great Ocean Road with kids